skelsec/jackdaw/README.md

 #### via SMB
 SMB enumeration phase acquires data on shares, localgroups, sessions, NTLM data via connecting to each machine in the domain (which is acquired via LDAP)

+#### via Kerberos
+Kerberos module does automatic kerberoasting and aspreproasting

 #### via LSASS dumps (optional)
 The framework allows users to upload LSASS memory dumps to store credentials and extend the session information table.
 Both will be used as additional edges in the graph (shared password and session respectively).
 The framework also uses this information to create a password report on weak/shared/cracked credentials.